mittinatten/freesasa/doc/doxy_main.md

 that are not present in the configuration.
 See @ref Config-file for instructions how to write a configuration.

+To use the atomic radii from NACCESS call

+    $ freesasa --radii=naccess 3wbm.pdb

+Another way to specify a custom set of atomic radii is to store them as occupancies in the input PDB file

+    $ freesasa --radius-from-occupancy 3wbm.pdb

+This option allows the user to first use either of the options `--print-as-B-values` or `--B-value-file` to write generate a PDB file with the radii used in the calculation, modify the radii of individual atoms in that file, and the recalculate the SASA with these modified radii.

 @section Output Other output types

+@subsection Residue-sasa SASA for each residue(-type)

 To calculate the SASA of each residue in the sequence, or each residue type, use the following commands (`--no-log` suppresses the standard output